crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Implement the `Shutdown` screen logic.**
+* **Implement the multi-step `Calibration Wizard Screen`.**
-    * **Goal:** To create a safe shutdown workflow that ensures all pending data is saved correctly before the user powers off the device.
+    * **Goal:** To create a user-friendly, guided workflow in the main application for performing a 3-point calibration for the pH and EC probes.
-    * **Next Step:** Design the shutdown workflow, including the "Safe to Power Off" message screen, and begin implementing the UI and backend logic.
-All other tasks are blocked until this is complete.
+    * **Next Step:** Design the screen layouts and state transitions for the wizard and begin implementing the UI and backend logic.